TaitoUnited/taito-cli/docs/tutorial/06-env-variables-and-secrets.md

 ### 6.4.
 Define a secret

-Add secret definition to `taito-project-config.sh`.
-Avoid undescores in secret names as they are not valid in Kubernetes:
+Add secret definition to `scripts/taito/project.sh`.
+Avoid underscores in secret names as they are not valid in Kubernetes:

 ```shell
 taito_secrets="